 Every time you meet with a client to review their plan, you have a new opportunity to again demonstrate the tangible ways you’re keeping their portfolio in line with what they themselves affirmed as the right fit for their risk tolerance.

-“Now that my clients know their Risk Number and understand their 95% Probability Range, my phone no longer rings off the hook when markets are volatile.” — Shay, Advisor in Florida
+“Now that my clients know their Risk Number and understand their 95% Historical Range, my phone no longer rings off the hook when markets are volatile.” — Shay, Advisor in Florida

 By continually listening to your clients, you’re establishing trust and camaraderie that will support you as you navigate the momentary turbulent markets that will always surface.